Introduction

 Lack of Competency or Qualifications

 ASIC scrutinises the competency and qualifications of responsible managers (RMs) to ensure they meet the necessary standards for the financial services and products being offered.
-Deficiencies in qualifications, lack of relevant experience, or inability to demonstrate the required knowledge can lead to application rejection.
+Deficiencies in qualifications, which can often be addressed with responsible manager training, lack of relevant experience, or inability to demonstrate the required knowledge can lead to application rejection.
 RMs must possess the appropriate expertise and certifications relevant to their roles.

 Concerns About Compliance and Risk Management